Heartworm Treatment in Dogs: What You Need to Know

-The exact cost will depend on your dog’s current condition, size and the particular veterinarian you visit.
-There will also be potential fees for optional additional diagnostics and tests that you can do, but in the end no matter how many tests you run, you still want to treat your dog.
+The exact cost depends on your dog’s current condition, weight and the vet you see.
+There can also be fees for additional diagnostics and tests that you can do, but in the end no matter how many tests you run, you still want to treat your dog.
 Those tests aren’t going to significantly change the treatment process, unless your dog is already in heart failure.
 Keep this in mind when deciding how to proceed.

 Prevention and Damage Control

-If heartworm treatment isn’t an option for you due to financial or other concerns, you can usually help keep your dog as comfortable and extend their life with certain medications.
+If heartworm treatment isn’t an option for you due to financial or other concerns, you can keep your dog more comfortable and extend their life with certain medications.

-Even if you do plan to treat the heartworms, we usually recommend starting your dog on heartworm preventative initially.
+Even if you do plan to treat the heartworms, we recommend starting your dog on heartworm preventative first.

-By starting your dog on preventative before treatment, you’ll eliminate the most immature stage (“baby” heartworms) and prevent your dog from getting any more heartworms.
-This will help minimize the disease and probably prevent you from having to go through heartworm treatment twice.
-Adulticide treatment only eliminates adult worms – not the young and growing stages, and nothing eliminates the “in-between” heartworm stages.
+By starting your dog on preventative before treatment, you’ll kill the most immature stage (“baby” heartworms) and prevent your dog from getting any more heartworms.
+This also prevents you from having to go through heartworm treatment twice.
+Adulticide treatment only kills adult worms – not the young and growing stages.
+Nothing kills the “in-between” or juvenile heartworm stages.

-Give the first heartworm preventative pill as prescribed by the veterinarian to prevent any negative reaction.
-Heartworm positive dogs can have a potentially severe reaction when given the initial heartworm preventative medication because millions of larval heartworms will be killed.
-Pre-treating with antihistamine and/or cortisone as prescribed by the veterinarian usually eliminates this complication.
+Give the first heartworm preventative pill as prescribed by your vet to prevent any negative reaction.
+Heartworm positive dogs can have a potentially severe reaction with the first heartworm preventative tablet.
+This is because millions of larval heartworms will be killed.
+Pre-treating with antihistamine and/or cortisone as prescribed by the vet can prevent this.

-Antihistamine Dosage: the usual dosage of antihistamine is 1 mg of Diphenhydramine (Benadryl) per pound of dog’s body weight.
-Give this 30-60 minutes prior to the initial few monthly heartworm preventative medications.
+Antihistamine Dosage: the usual dosage is 1 mg of Diphenhydramine (Benadryl) per pound of dog’s body weight.
+Give this 30-60 minutes before the first few monthly heartworm preventative tablets.

 After administering heartworm preventative, observe the dog for at least 8 hours to make sure they don’t have a reaction.

-It is also very important to limit your dog’s activity level as much as you can.
-Keep them on a leash when outside or in a cage as much as possible to prevent the damage caused by heartworms as much as possible.
+It is also important to limit your dog’s activity as much as you can.
+Keep them on a leash when outside or in a cage as much as possible!
+This limits the damage caused by heartworms.

-Finally, always consult your veterinarian.
-If treatment may not be an option now but will be later, we can work with you to custom tailor an approach that’s best for you and your dog.
+Finally, always ask your vet.
+If treatment isn’t be an option now but will be later, we can work with you to custom tailor an approach that’s best for you and your dog.

 817-282-1000 | firstname.lastname@example.org | facebook.com/lowcostpetvax